The best sales to shop today: Nintendo Switch, Meta Quest 2, Aerogarden and more | CNN Underscored

 $150 $90 at Amazon

-The Govee Wi-Fi RGBIC strip lights are our favorite LED light strip, and with this deal, you’ll get the strip lights, plus a camera and light bars.
-The lights perform brilliantly and the easy-to-use app lets you create warm ambiances and color-changing special effects for entertaining or everyday use.
-Plus you get longer lengths and more coverage for less money than the competition.
+The Govee Wi-Fi RGBIC strip lights are our favorite LED light strips, and with this deal, you’ll get the strip lights, plus a camera and light bars.
+The lights perform brilliantly, and the easy-to-use app lets you create warm ambiances and color-changing special effects for entertaining or everyday use.
+Plus, you get longer lengths and more coverage for less money than the competition.
 Just be sure to clip the $50 off coupon.

 $155 $116 at Our Place